-It may seem awkward to look for relationship counseling help, but the process is similar to finding any other professional: a dentist, plumber, or accountant.
+It may feel awkward to look for relationship help, but the process is similar to finding any other professional: a dentist, plumber or accountant.

 So how do you find someone to help with your relationship?
 Start by asking around.
 Check out the people your friends recommend online.
 See if you like their approach, credentials, reviews and ratings.

-Then, check out one or two in person.
+Then, check out one or two relationship counselors in person.
 Ask for a free consultation.
 During the consultation, here are some good questions to ask:

 - What population do you focus on?
 You want a counselor who spends most of their time on sexual issues.